West Palm Beach Breathalyzer Test Lawyer

 There are a number of possible errors that can taint Breathalyzer results.
 For example, a law enforcement officer must be licensed to administer the Breathalyzer test.
 If the operator of the Breathalyzer doesn’t carry a license or has an expired license, your lawyer may file a motion to have the results deemed inadmissible by the court.
 Another possible error can occur when a licensed officer fails to calibrate the Breathalyzer or maintain the device.
 These failures may lead to inaccurate readings.
 Medications, diabetes, or dieting also can skew test results and lead to an inaccurate reading.
 The court also may rule a Breathalyzer result inadmissible if you were pulled over wrongfully, or if the police report was otherwise inaccurate.

 An experienced Florida criminal defense attorney can investigate the facts of your particular case to decide if there is a way to challenge your Breathalyzer test results.
 I use my 30 years of experience, including five years of prosecuting DUIs, to build the best defense possible.
 This may mean challenging the Breathalyzer results on technical grounds or finding other constitutional and procedural errors to get your case dismissed or the charges reduced.
-You can schedule a free initial consultation at my office in Palm Beach Gardens, near I-95 and PGA Boulevard, or my office in West Palm Beach.
+You can schedule a free initial consultation at my office in West Palm Beach, near I-95 and PGA Boulevard, or my office in West Palm Beach.
 Call 561-533-1221 or contact me through my online form.
 I accept credit cards.